One of the most common questions asked by limited company contractors is what level of salary they should pay themselves as directors.

 - Do you want to ensure you get a credit towards your State Pension entitlement?
 You will need to make sure your salary is higher than the NI Lower Earnings Limit (£6,396).

 - Do you have a contract of employment with your company?
-It may state that you must pay directors and/or employees a minimum salary level.
+It may state that you must pay directors and/or employees a minimum salary.

 Why can’t my accountant tell me what salary to choose?